20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 $$F_{obs} = \frac{F_{emit}}{(z+1)^4}$$

+This is often much easier to work with

 [^twelve]: [https://arxiv.org/pdf/gr-qc/9505010](https://arxiv.org/pdf/gr-qc/9505010) (12)

 ## Where do $I_{emit}$ and $\lambda_{emit}$ come from?

 It depends what we're simulating.
 For our use case - redshifting a galaxy background, you'd need frequency and intensity data across the entire sky.
-A good starting point is over [here](http://aladin.cds.unistra.fr/hips/list), luckily we live in 2024 and a significant amount of this information is simply public - unfortunately these skymaps do not come with what units their intensity data is in, making them unusable[^digging] .
-Still, you can go find the original surveys - although it requires significant digging which I'm not going to do in this article
+A good starting point is over [here](http://aladin.cds.unistra.fr/hips/list), luckily we live in 2024 and a significant amount of this information is simply public - unfortunately these skymaps do not come with what units their intensity data is in, making them unusable[^digging].
+Still, you can go find the original surveys - though it requires significant digging which I'm not going to do in this article

 If you have a blackbody radiator, it becomes fairly straightforward, as given a temperature we can redshift that directly, via the equation: